altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "I think I will report it this way when I return to the military department in the imperial capital...
 Beilschmidt is a well disciplined and excellent army, charging Fort Volks courageously and was forced to retreat after taking heavy losses...
 Fufufu, how does that sound?"<br/>

-Becker smiled coldly and looked towards Altina.
+Becker smiled coldly and looked towards Altina.<br/>

-He meant using a false report to trade for dismissing his crimes, a proposal like this.
+He meant using a false report to trade for dismissing his crimes, a proposal like this.<br/>

-The tables had turned.
+The tables had turned.<br/>

-The difference was in reaction speed.
+The difference was in reaction speed.<br/>

 Regis came to a conclusion instantly and was about to speak.
-But Altina rushed out faster than him.
+But Altina rushed out faster than him.<br/>

-She clenched her right fist.
+She clenched her right fist.<br/>

-And threw it at Becker's smirking face.
+And threw it at Becker's smirking face.<br/>

 With that man's face as the target, Altina raised her right fist -- and punched!